 Update drivers automatically

-In order to prevent PC damage by installing the wrong driver versions, we suggest to do it automatically by using Tweakbit’s Driver Updater tool (approved by Microsoft and Norton Antivirus).
+In order to prevent PC damage by installing the wrong driver versions, we suggest doing it automatically by using a specialized tool.

 - Press Windows Key + S and enter power options.
 Select Power Options from the menu.